-- Clarify the school's expectations in relation to behaviour, so staff, children, parents and governors understand them. - Outline rules, consequences, rewards and processes used in the management of children's behaviour, which will encourage a positive learning environment. - Ensure that relationships between children and adults are mutually respectful. - Encourage children to value themselves and others by respecting rights and tolerating differences. - Develop a culture where the children exercise self-control and appropriate behaviour in a range of situations. - Develop positive social skills in children and rejecting all forms of anti-social behaviour, especially bullying and behaviour deemed to be aligned to sexual harassment - Nurture, develop and encourage a restorative approach in children to resolve conflict. - Facilitate restorative meetings to come to an appropriate solution to problems. - To ensure lines of communication are open and transparent between school and home, if necessary. - Ensure children complete assigned work - Ensure every effort is taken to adhere to the UN Convention on the Rights of the Child and their articles by fully RESPECTING everyone as individuals.
+- Clarify the school's expectations in relation to behaviour, so staff, children, parents and governors understand them. - Outline rules, consequences, rewards and processes used in the management of children's behaviour, which will encourage a positive learning environment. - Ensure that relationships between children and adults are mutually respectful. - Encourage children to value themselves and others by respecting rights and tolerating differences. - Develop a culture where the children exercise self-control and appropriate behaviour in a range of situations by using strategies by those who find this difficult such as our Zones of Regulation (Appendix E). - Develop positive social skills in children and rejecting all forms of anti-social behaviour, especially bullying and behaviour deemed to be aligned to any form of harassment, such as sexual. - Nurture, develop and encourage a restorative approach in children to resolve conflict. - Facilitate restorative meetings to come to an appropriate solution to problems. - To ensure lines of communication are open and transparent between school and home, if necessary. - Ensure children complete assigned work - Ensure every effort is taken to adhere to the UN Convention on the Rights of the Child and their articles by fully RESPECTING everyone as individuals. - Ensure the policy is fair for all members of the school community and is aligned to other school policies, national guidance and legislation and is fit for purpose